Table of Contents

 - Loss of consortium

 In some instances, a plaintiff in a medical malpractice claim may be granted punitive damages.
-Under Florida law, the jury must determine that there is clear and convincing proof of either gross negligence or intentional wrongdoing.
+Under Florida law, the jury must find clear and convincing evidence of either gross negligence or intentional wrongdoing.

 Each case is unique, and you may have losses that are not mentioned above.
 Your medical malpractice lawyer in Orlando will work with professionals, experts, and witnesses to determine the full extent of your losses.